 Keep your style coherent

 It’s important that the text and graphic design of your invitation and survey are in line with the general style of your communication with the consumers.
 This will make it fit seamlessly with the environment your visitors are used to.
 Remember to put your logo on the survey and the invitation in order to prevent any respondents’ trust issues.
-In case of some industry types (e.g. banking, medicine) or sensitive data be extra careful and make sure your respondents feel secure - use white label online surveys which provide full survey branding without the logo of the third-party survey provider and a survey URL of your choice.
+In case of some industry types (e.g. banking, medicine) or sensitive data be extra careful and make sure your respondents feel secure - use white-label online surveys that provide full survey branding without the logo of the third-party survey provider and a survey URL of your choice.

 Search for the best spot